 The vacuole stores waste material in a plant cell.
 It also maintains proper pressure in a plant cell that helps in providing proper support and structure to the growing plants.

 Name some cell organelles present exclusively in animal cells.

-Animal cells contain lysosomes and centrosomes that are completely absent in a plant cell.
+Animal cells comprise lysosomes and centrosomes that are completely absent in a plant cell.